mattbrothers/guide_to_algorithms/README.md

 Many of the methods associated with these data structures are going to be more costly than time O(1) and some create a new copy which can lead to O(N) space.

-Try rewritting some of the native methods yourself with these problems:
+Try rewriting some of the native methods yourself with these problems:

 ```
 PROBLEM SET 2: